HenriTEL/gitblog2/docs/index.md

 ## Roadmap

-High priority:

-* Move the doc to the wiki with different audiences.
-* Add image in README like <https://github.com/nextcloud/server>

 Low priority:

 * If avatar already present, don't attempt to download it and include it in the blog.